Coprela/CompareSet/README.md

 PyMuPDF 1.22 or newer is required for PDF processing.
 The interface layouts are defined as Qt Designer `.ui` files in `src/compareset/ui` and styled by `assets/style.qss` for a consistent look.
 Pages from the newer document are automatically normalized to the coordinate space of the reference PDF so highlights align correctly.
-The difference detection uses an IoU threshold (default 0.6) which can be adjusted in the application settings.
+Differences are now detected through an SVG recoloring pipeline and there is no IoU threshold to configure.

 The former monolithic script ``main_interface.py`` is deprecated and kept only for reference.
 Use ``python -m compareset`` or the ``run_app.py`` helper as the